BadGraph: A Backdoor Attack Against Latent Diffusion Model for Text-Guided Graph Generation: Background

 \subsection{Diffusion Models}

-Diffusion Models, introduced by \citet{ddpm} and \citet{sde2019}, are a class of deep generative models based on Markov chains that generate new samples by learning forward diffusion processes and reverse denoising processes of data.
+Diffusion Models, introduced by Ho et al. \cite{ddpm} and Song and Ermon \cite{sde2019}, are a class of deep generative models based on Markov chains that generate new samples by learning forward diffusion processes and reverse denoising processes of data.
 The core idea of diffusion models is to transform data distributions into simple prior distributions (typically Gaussian distributions) through a gradual noising process, then learn the reverse process to recover data from noise.

 The forward process is defined as a Markov chain that adds Gaussian noise to data step by step: